joostvdg/joostvdg.github.io/docs/blogs/docker-graceful-shutdown.md

 # Gracefully Shutting Down Applications in Docker

-I'm not sure about you, but I like it when my neighbors leave our shared spaces clean and don't take up parking spaces when they don't need.
+I'm not sure about you, but I prefer that my neighbors leave our shared spaces clean and don't take up parking spaces when they don't need them.

 Imagine you live in an apartment complex with the above-mentioned parking lot.
 Some tenants go away and never come back.
-If nothing is done to clean up after them - to reclaim their apartment and parking space - then after some time, more and more apartments are unavailable for no reason, the parking lot fills up with cars which belong to no one.
+If nothing is done to clean up after them - to reclaim their apartment and parking space - then after some time, more and more apartments are unavailable for no reason, and the parking lot fills with cars which belong to no one.

-Some tenants did not get a parking lot and are getting frustrated that none are opening up.
-When they moved in, they were told when others leave, they would be next in line.
-While they're waiting, they parked outside the complex.
-Eventually, the entrance is blocked and no one can enter or leave.
-The end result is a completely unlivable apartment block with trapped tenants - never to be seen or heard.
+Some tenants did not get a parking lot and are getting frustrated that none are becoming available.
+When they moved in, they were told that when others leave they would be next in line.
+While they're waiting, they have to park outside the complex.
+Eventually, the entrance gets blocked and no one can enter or leave.
+The end result is a completely unlivable apartment block with trapped tenants.

-If you agree with me that if a tenant leaves, the tenant should clean the apartment and free the parking spot to make it ready for the next inhabitant; then please read on.
+If you agree with me that when a tenant leaves, he or she should clean the apartment and free the parking spot to make it ready for the next inhabitant; then please read on.
 We're going to dive into the equivalent of doing this with containers.

-We will explore running our container with Docker (run, compose, swarm) and Kubernetes.
+We will explore running our containers with Docker (run, compose, swarm) and Kubernetes.
 Even if you use another way to run your containers, this article should provide you with enough insight to get you on your way.

 ## The case for graceful shutdown

 We're in an age where many applications are running in Docker containers across a multitude of clusters and (potentially) different orchestrators.
-These bring with it, other concerns to tackle, such as logging, monitoring, tracing and many more.
+These bring with it other concerns to tackle, such as logging, monitoring, tracing and many more.
 One significant way we defend ourselves against the perils of distributed nature of these clusters is to make our applications more resilient.

+NOTE: How are the perils from the last sentence related logging, monitoring, and tracing?

+NOTE: The last sentence sounds as if distributed systems make applications less resilient so we need to increase their resiliency.
+If anything, it's the other way around.
+Running applications in distributed systems make them more resilient.

 However, there is still no guarantee your application is always up and running.
 So another concern we should tackle is how it responds when it needs to shut down.
 Where we can differentiate between an unexpected shutdown - we crashed - or an expected shutdown.

+NOTE: The first sentence is missleading.
+The subject is graceful shutdown and that's not directly related with the subject of how containers and schedulers guarantee applications uptime.

-Shutting down can happen for a variety of reasons, in this post we dive into how to deal with an expected shutdown such as it being told to stop by an orchestrator such as Kubernetes.
+Shutting down can happen for a variety of reasons.
+In this post we'll dive into expected shutdown, such as through an orchestrator like Kubernetes.

-This can happen for several reasons, including but limited too:
+Containers can be purposelly shut down for a variety of reasons, including but not limited too:

 * your application's health check fails
 * your application consumed more resources than allowed